ChrisWhealy/Cordova-Create/README.md

     `cva-create gen_config`

    Using the `gen_config` parameter will not cause a Cordova project to be built.
 Instead it will simply create a file called `cva-create.json` in your home directory.
-This file contains a set of parameters that will be used as default values when `cva-create` builds a Cordova application.
+This file contains a set of parameters that will be used as default values when `cva-create` builds a Cordova project.

 2. Edit `cva-create.json` as appropriate for your situation.